smruthiapp/swara-tts/research-first-draft.md

 Swara TTS demonstrated significant improvements in melodic alignment, chandas consistency, and naturalness of output.
 Among the three, [best-performing model] achieved the highest MOS and lowest distortion metrics.

 **7. Tools and Applications Developed as Part of This Research:**
 - Laya: Audio-Text Alignment & Annotation Tool developed to enable precise synchronization and labeling for chanting synthesis.
-- Chandas-Sloka Visualizer: A tool to analyze and visualize chandas structures and their occurrence across the dataset.&#x20;
+- Chandas-Sloka Visualizer: A tool to analyze and visualize chandas structures and their occurrence across the dataset.
-- Smruthi: An interactive reading platform designed for end-user engagement with Itihāsas, Purāṇas, and Kāvya-s, powered by Swara TTS outputs.**Applications:**
+- Smruthi: An interactive reading platform designed for end-user engagement with Itihāsas, Purāṇas, and Kāvya-s, powered by Swara TTS outputs.

-8. **Potential Usecases:**
+**8. Potential Usecases:**
 - Audio rendering of śloka and classical texts
 - AI chanting tutors for education and learning
 - Archival voice synthesis of lost texts
 - Assistive tools for visually impaired users

-**9. Future Work:** The current dataset’s chandas sparsity necessitates further expansion.
+**9. Future Work:**
+The current dataset’s chandas sparsity necessitates further expansion.
 We propose building a comprehensive dataset—**SwaraSangraha**—with equitable distribution across major chandas through a combination of manual recordings and automated online discovery.
 This includes detailed chandas labeling (including guru-laghu mapping), swara labeling (via MIDI or pitch quantization), and robust audio-text alignment tools to support scalable and culturally accurate chanting synthesis.

+**10. Conclusion:**
-**10. Conclusion:** Swara TTS is a pioneering attempt to bring Sanskrit śloka chanting into the AI era.
+Swara TTS is a pioneering attempt to bring Sanskrit śloka chanting into the AI era.
 It bridges the gap between linguistic fidelity and musical expressiveness, setting a foundation for scalable and culturally faithful chanting synthesis systems.

-**Keywords:** Swara TTS, Chanting TTS, Sanskrit Prosody, Chandas, Swara, Voice Synthesis, F5, VoiceCraft, Parler-TTS, SwaraSangraha
+**Keywords:** Swara TTS, Chanting TTS, Sanskrit Prosody, Chandas, Swara, Voice Synthesis, F5, VoiceCraft, Parler-TTS, SwaraSangraha, Chandojnanam